BMW Chassis Stabilization Malfunction | Drive Moderately

 - Restart the car.

-In most cases, this will temporarily reset the warming light.
-Drive the vehicle carefully.
-Avoid hard acceleration.
+This will usually temporarily reset the warming light.
+Drive the vehicle carefully, avoiding hard acceleration.
 Have your car diagnosed by a mechanic or read the fault codes from the DME module.
 See the instructions in the next section.

 How to Diagnose Chasis Drive Moderately